 Electronic signatures will be accepted in accordance with common business practice.

-- Resolutions must include detailed information on any cost that the South Georgia Conference will be asked to bear if the resolution is passed by the Conference.
+Resolutions must include, in detail, information on any costs that the South Georgia Conference will be asked to bear if the resolution is passed by the Conference.

-Typed copies of the resolutions and petitions shall be sent by the established deadline to the Chair of the Committee on Resolutions and the Secretary of the Annual Conference.
+Electronic versions of the resolutions and petitions shall be received by noon on the established deadline by both the Chair of the Committee on Resolutions and the Secretary of the Annual Conference.
+Email addresses to use to submit resolutions will be publicized on the Conference website.
 (See 3.3.3 for more information.)

 Upon receipt of a resolution(s) the chair will acknowledge receipt and ensure that the resolution(s) met the necessary requirements of the conference’s Standing Rules.
 When a resolution has been deemed to meet the requirements, the resolution will then be properly prepared for subsequent consideration by the Conference Committee on Resolutions.